 - The US light-duty automotive aftermarket is a $281 billion industry (2020) with a compound annual growth rate of about 3% projected through 2023.
 Light-duty is a subset of the entire aftermarket.*

-- The entire aftermarket, including medium and heavy-duty vehicles, is projected at $381 billion in 2017 and is projected to reach $421.2 billion in 2020.*
+- The entire US aftermarket, including light, medium and heavy-duty vehicles, is projected at $380 billion in 2020 and is projected to reach $449 billion in 2023.*

-Total automotive aftermarket size, a subset of the entire aftermarket
+Total light-duty aftermarket size, a subset of the entire aftermarket

 Note that the word “automotive” is used generically and includes trucks and SUVs.

 According to Modern Tire Dealer (MTD) the replacement tire market for cars and trucks was a $39.6 billion market in 2017.
 This is a segment of the entire U.S. aftermarket.
 The replacement tire market breaks down into passenger cars at around $25 billion, medium and heavy duty trucks at around $7 billion, light trucks at about $5 billion, off-road vehicles including commercial vehicles at around $2 billion and farm vehicles at $0.5 billion.
 MTD broke those numbers down by shipped units and there were 208 million replacement passenger tires, 31 million replacement light truck tires and 19 replacement million medium and heavy duty truck tires shipped in 2017.***

 According to Tire Business magazine, in 2019 aftermarket (replacement) passenger car and light truck tire shipments were up 2.2% and 2.5%****.
 The magazine puts the North American tire market at $48 billion in 2019.

 Total size of the specialty equipment automotive market

 According to the Specialty Equipment Market Association (SEMA) the specialty equipment market, which is a subset of the entire automotive aftermarket, is $41 billion in 2020.
 The specialty equipment market is sometimes referred to as the as performance parts and accessories market.*